gregerolsson/booster/README.md

 > Note that this project is very new and hardly usable for anything.
-> The documentation is just started and will be completed before
+> The documentation is just started and will be up-to-date before
 > the end of 2011.

 ## What is it?